mafortin/GOUHFI/README.md

 ## Output

-- File:
+File:
 - `{CASE_IDENTIFIER}.nii.gz` —> Segmentation result/Label map for the `{CASE_IDENTIFIER}` subject.

-- Label map:
+Segmentation/Label map:
     - The labels are linearly ordered from 0 (background) to 35.
-The complete list of labels is shown in file `gouhfi-labels`
+The complete list of labels is shown in file `misc/label-list-lut.txt`.
+    - **Tip**: If you have a version of [*FreeSurfer*](https://surfer.nmr.mgh.harvard.edu/fswiki) installed with *Freeview*, you can easily visualize the segmentation outputs overlaid on your input images.
+In order to visualize the segmentations wih the same color scheme/lookuptable as used by the *FreeSurfer/FastSurfer* team, simply copy the `label-list-lut.txt` inside your `$FREESURFER_HOME/luts/` folder (label values are not the same, but the colors will be).
+Then, this new lookuptable should be available in your Colormap/Lookuptable dropdown menu.

 ---